NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 ### 10:27 AM - First Contact
 at 10:27:21 AM CDT, we have first contact!
 No login attempt yet, this was likley just a port scan / probe.
 {{< figure src="/images/firstcontact.png" alt="First contact" width="120%" >}}
-Using Geolocation, we can see the IP originates from Signapore.
+Using IP geolocation, we can see the requests originate from Signapore.
 {{< figure src="/images/15minutesin.png" alt="Signapore" width="120%" >}}

 ### 10:28 AM - First Login